nemster/radix_pump/README.md

 A coin creator can set fees on buy, sell and flash loan operations for his coin.

-The component owner can set the upper limit for buy/sell and flash loan fees; by default this limit is 10%. the limit also applies retroactively to coins already created.
+The component owner can set the upper limit for buy/sell and flash loan fees; by default this limit is 10%.

 No one can retrieve pool fees, the paid base coins just get into the pool itself.
 The effect is a coin price increase.